 Roger Gaisford sent this photo in 2018, saying, "My 3B at Amatikulu Beach, Zululand."

-Visit Zululand says Amatikulu Nature Reserve is situated on the eastern coast of South Africa, at the confluence of the Matikulu and Nyoni Rivers.
+The Visit Zululand website says Amatikulu Nature Reserve is situated on the eastern coast of South Africa, at the confluence of the Matikulu and Nyoni Rivers.
 The Reserve has no dangerous animals, but there are over 300 species of birds, and healthy populations of giraffe, zebra and impala.
 Humpback whales are often seen from an observation tower overlooking a magnificent stretch of coastline.

 Despite the reassurance about dangerous animals, the website advises, "To get to the beach, you can either paddle there or walk next to the Matikulu River and wade through the Nyoni, but be warned that crocodiles have been sighted in the river.
 The beach is long and empty with crashing surf and a sense of complete and utter isolation."